wakeupmh/contacts-manager-backend/README.md

 #### Performance
 - **Busboy**: Significantly lower memory footprint for large files (500MB+)
 - **Multer**: Memory usage scales linearly with file size, becoming problematic for large uploads

-#### Integration with Processing Pipeline
-- **Busboy**: Seamlessly integrates with Node.js streams, allowing direct piping to CSV parsers and other stream processors
-- **Multer**: Requires additional steps to convert buffered files back into streams for processing

 For our use case of processing potentially large CSV files (up to 1 million records), Busboy's streaming approach provides the optimal balance of performance, reliability, and memory efficiency.